RWTH-HPC/io-transfer-learning/README.md

 |   |   +-- paper_visualization.ipynb
 ```

+## General instruction

+- All Darshan logs are not stored in this repository.
+To reproduce this work, users need to download the Blue Waters Darshan logs and also generate their own Darshan logs for the target cluster
+- The scripts are divided into building the model using Blue Waters dataset and target cluster (CLAIX) dataset.
+Cross validation scripts are also available for the base model and the transfer learning model
+- The directories' addresses needs to be adjusted to the users' own directories

+## Reproducing the work

 The detailed work can be read in this Master's thesis:

 D. Povaliaiev, “Transfer learning workflow for I/O bandwidth prediction,” M.S. thesis, RWTH Aachen University, Aachen, 2023. https://publications.rwth-aachen.de/record/958007.